 A great way to nip this problem is by reducing waste generation at a personal level.
 Although recycling is a great way to go green, reducing and reusing is even better.
 So if you’re looking to adopt a zero-waste lifestyle, here are 7 ways to start doing so in 2020:

 Wherever you go, take your own bottle with you.
 It is important to stay hydrated, but it is also important to take nature into consideration while doing so.
-Carrying a bottle ensures you avoid reaching out for packaged, plastic ones.
-You can refill your bottles with water almost anywhere you go.
+Carrying a bottle saves you from reaching out for packaged ones.

-When you go out shopping at your favourite store, pay attention to those canvas or cotton bags near the billing section.
+When you go out shopping, pay attention to those canvas or cotton bags near the billing section.
 These may be a little costlier than their regular paper bags, but have much more use in the long run.
 They’re light and foldable and can be easily taken anywhere the next time you go out shopping.

 Next time you order food, avoid taking cutlery from the restaurant.
 Every time you use restaurant cutlery, you add to single-use plastic that damages the environment.
 If you’re used to ordering food at work, make it a habit to carry a steel spoon, fork and knife with you.
 These can be easily washed with tap water and fit comfortably in your bags.